 Happiness is something we all seek.
 We want to be happy and enjoy the people we care about to be happy.
 Happiness isn't easy to define.
 It's a feeling that eludes us most of...

 Before the year ends, now is a good time to reflect back on the last twelve months to gauge your experiences and accomplishments, reassess unfinished goals and projects, and...

 When I finally get around to working on long range projects, my journal becomes my counselor for working through my procrastination and frustrations, a coach for keeping me...

 When I looking for journal writing inspiration, I sometimes read the humorous, quirky, and often insightful diary entries of David Sedaris.
 Published in 2017, Sadaris' Theft...

-When I started journaling back in the early ‘80s, I looked forward to purchasing at least one new notebook every year and filling it up with journal entries.
-But after I...
+When I started journaling in the early ‘80s, I looked forward to purchasing at least one new notebook every year and filling it up with journal entries.
+But after I started...

 I’ve been journal writing for 30+ years for a long-term collection of my thoughts, progression of self over time, and recording of travels/events.
 I rarely use prompts, but April’s [Personal Renewal] theme struck a chord with me, and I’ve enjoyed the focused, thematic journaling quite a lot.